-The Intricate Connection Between Hearing and Cognitive Function
+The Close Connection Between Hearing and Brain Function

 One of the busiest routes is the auditory path – the information superhighway from our ears to our brain.
 But what happens when this vibrant flow of sound becomes muffled and distorted by hearing loss?
 Our brain’s activity begins to decline.
 Studies have shown that untreated hearing loss can affect the overall cognitive function, leading to cognitive decline, it is not just about not being able to hear the birds sing or a friend’s joke.